actionhero/www.actionherojs.com/tutorials/web-server.md

         // The cache or (if etags are enabled) next-revalidation time to be returned for all flat files served from /public; defined in seconds
         flatFileCacheDuration: 60,
         // Add an etag header to requested flat files which acts as fingerprint that changes when the file is updated;
-        // Client will revalidate the fingerprint at latest after flatFileCacheDuration and reload it if the etag (and therfore the file) changed
+        // Client will revalidate the fingerprint at latest after flatFileCacheDuration and reload it if the etag (and therefore the file) changed
         // or continue to use the cached file if it's still valid
         enableEtag: true,
         // should we save the un-parsed HTTP POST/PUT payload to connection.rawConnection.params.rawBody?